FreeRADIUS/wiki.freeradius.org/version4/threads.md

 worker thread can probably just grab a mutex, write the data, and be done.

+This design means that the worker threads would not call the message API to send a message to the network threads inbound message queue.
+Instead, they would call a transport API (which is almost identical to the message API) to send the message. e.g. `transport_msg(transport, ....)`.
+This API means that the transport can choose to send the message to the network thread via the message API, or (if allowed by the transport), it camn just send the message and avoid the overhead of messaging.

 ## Notes on Performance

 Not withstanding the OpenLDAP experience, we may want to do something